Dr. Laura Witte

 In the deployed environment the ARNG PA can serve as the primary medical provider where responsibilities can include providing routine medical care, but also the resuscitation, stabilization, and evacuation of soldiers as needed.

 Ponton D. The Role of the Army National Guard Physician Assistant.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.